 (c)(1) For positive patient identification, either the patient's name and identification number, or a unique patient identifier and identification number.

-Interpretive Guidelines §493.1291(c)(1) - (c)(6)

-Use D5203 for deficiencies related to specimen identification problems.
+Interpretive Guidelines §493.1291(c)(1) - (c)(6) Use D5203 for deficiencies related to specimen identification problems.
 When used on the test report, the patient's name must be accompanied by an identification or accession number.
 When for confidentiality purposes a patient's name is not used or when the identity of the person is not known, a unique patient identifier and identification or accession number must be used on the report.

-\$493.1291(c)(2) The name and address of the laboratory location where the test was performed.

-Laboratories having a single certificate for multiple sites/locations must have a system in place to identify which tests were performed at each site.

-A code to identify the name and address of the laboratory performing testing is acceptable as long as the code is clearly annotated on the patient test report.
+(c)(2) The name and address of the laboratory location where the test was performed.
+Interpretive Guidelines §493.1291(c)(2) Laboratories having a single certificate for multiple sites/locations must have a system in place to identify which tests were performed at each site.
+When testing is performed in more than one location in a hospital, the specific location in the hospital must be stated on the laboratory report (for example, ER, NICU, etc.) A code to identify the name and address of the laboratory performing testing is acceptable as long as the code is clearly annotated on the patient test report.
 This may be accomplished by using abbreviated indicators (e.g., asterisks) as long as they are identified and apparent to the individual receiving the report.
 This or a similar system may be seen on cumulative reports.
 The name and address of the reference laboratory may also be defined on a subsequent page or on the back of the report.
-Laboratories have latitude to develop other formats to meet this requirement.

-$\S493.1291(c)(3)$ The test report date.
+Laboratories have latitude to develop other formats to meet this requirement. §493.1291 Standard: Test report (c)(3) The test report date.

+Interpretive Guidelines §493.1291(c)(3)

 The date of the test report is the date results were generated as a final report and must not change on copies generated at a later date.

-§493.1291(c)(4) The test performed.
+(c)(4) The test performed.